paspapob/paspapob.github.io/README.md

 Markdown
 - Markdown is a lightweight markup language that is used to format plaintext documents.
-- Markdown will be used to utilize syntax elements such as headings, lists, and more.
+- Markdown will be used to format plain text into a readable resume.

 Atom
 - A free and open-source text editor, which can be used to edit Markdown files.

 GitHub Pages
-- Static site hosting service that turns GitHub repositories into a websites.
+- Static site hosting service that turns GitHub repositories into websites.
 - This will be used to host a Markdown formatted resume.

 Jekyll